-Imminent Failure Level Phone Notification Script
+Imminent Failure Emergency Level Phone Notification Script

 This is an emergency.
 This is [your name and position].

 Syphon Canyon Dam, No. 1029.004, located in Orchard Hills, is failing.

 The downstream area must be evacuated immediately.

 Repeat, Syphon Canyon Dam, Dam No. 1029.004, is failing; evacuate the low-lying portions of Irvine and Tustin from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.
-Portions of Portola Road, Irvine Boulevard, Jeffrey Road, and Trabuco Road, Walnut Road, Harvard Road, and Edinger Avenue should be closed du to potential inundation.
+Portions of Portola Road, Irvine Boulevard, Jeffrey Road, and Trabuco Road, Walnut Road, Harvard Road, and Edinger Avenue should be closed due to potential inundation.
 I-5 between Jeffrey Road and Culver Drive may become flooded.

 Reference the inundation map in your copy of the Emergency Action Plan for specific evacuation areas.
-The City of Irvine Police Department is the PSAP for this emergency.

 You have/will receive a written notification with additional details for this Imminent Failure condition.